Stability conditions, cluster varieties, and Riemann-Hilbert problems from surfaces: Introduction

 The space of stability conditions on a triangulated category was introduced by Bridgeland~\cite{Bridgeland07} to formalize ideas about stability of D-branes in string theory.
 It is a complex manifold equipped with commuting actions of the group of autoequivalences and the group of complex numbers.
 In the case of the triangulated category $\mathcal{D}=\mathcal{D}(Q,W)$ associated to a quiver with potential, the space of stability conditions contains a distinguished component $\Stab_\Delta(\mathcal{D})$.
 We will be interested in the quotient

-which has a natural cell decomposition with dual graph $\Exch_\Delta(\mathcal{D})$.
+which has a natural cell decomposition with dual graph $\Exch_\Delta(\mathcal{D})$ and an action by the group~$\mathcal{G}_\Delta(\mathcal{D})$.
 On the other hand, the cluster Poisson variety $\mathscr{X}^{\mathrm{cl}}(Q)$ was introduced by Fock and Goncharov in the context of higher Teichm\"uller theory~\cite{FockGoncharov1, FockGoncharov2}.
 It is a nonseparated scheme which is a union of algebraic tori corresponding to the vertices of $\Exch_\Delta(\mathcal{D})$ glued by explicit birational transformations.
-It carries a natural action of the cluster modular group.
+It also carries a natural action of the cluster modular group~$\mathcal{G}_\Delta(\mathcal{D})$.

 Suppose now that we are given a marked bordered surface $(\mathbb{S},\mathbb{M})$ satisfying an amenability condition which we formulate in Definition~\ref{def:amenable} below.
 If $T_0$ is an ideal triangulation of~$(\mathbb{S},\mathbb{M})$, then we get an associated quiver with potential $(Q,W)=(Q(T_0),W(T_0))$ and an associated triangulated category $\mathcal{D}=\mathcal{D}(Q,W)$.
 In this case, the cluster variety is known by~\cite{FockGoncharov1} to be birational to the moduli space $\mathscr{X}(\mathbb{S},\mathbb{M})$, and we prove a slight extension of the result of~\cite{BridgelandSmith} to get an isomorphism of manifolds $\Sigma(Q,W)\cong\mathscr{Q}^\pm(\mathbb{S},\mathbb{M})$.